CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-command-line-interface.md

 For documentation and more information, you can check the [Crypt4GH Encryption Utility](https://github.com/EGA-archive/crypt4gh.git) page.

 In this example, we first generate your key pair (a password-protected private key and a public key that can be shared with collaborators).
-Next, we encrypt a file with your private key and the public keys of two different collaborators (research group A and research group B).
+Next, we encrypt a file with public keys of two different collaborators (research group A and research group B).

 **Python 3.6+ is required** to use the Crypt4GH encryption utility.
 If you need help installing Python, please follow [these instructions](https://www.python.org/downloads/release/python-3810/).